GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

 We compared GateLens with other models; the results can be found in Table~\ref{tab:unrelated_query}.
 The results demonstrate that GateLens with GPT-4o achieved the best performance, particularly in terms of precision, which is approximately 40\% higher than other models, indicating GateLens' ability to avoid generating incorrect results.

 The superior precision of GateLens with GPT-4o can be attributed to two key aspects of its design.
-First, its robust filtering mechanism ensures that out of scope queries are identified and excluded early in the processing pipeline, preventing irrelevant results.
+First, its robust filtering mechanism ensures that out-of-scope queries are identified and excluded early in the processing pipeline, preventing irrelevant results.
 Second, the conversion of raw natural language queries into structured RA expressions enables the model to isolate and capture task-relevant components of a query.
 This structured approach considerably decreases erroneous outcomes and enhances the model's ability to handle complex and diverse query formulations in real-world scenarios.

-In contrast, the precision of GoNoGo was notably weaker.
-This can be attributed to the diversity of real-world queries and the variability in user narratives, which often contain a mixture of relevant and irrelevant parts.
-Such queries increase the degree of uncertainty, making it challenging for models that cannot effectively isolate task-relevant parts to process them appropriately.
-Furthermore, while the recall rates of all models were relatively high, indicating their ability to generate some results, this does not necessarily translate to accurate query processing.
+CoT+SC showed significantly lower precision due to the variability of real-world queries and the inconsistency of user narratives, which often contain a mix of relevant and irrelevant content.
+This variability increases uncertainty and poses challenges for models that struggle to identify task-relevant information.
+Although all models demonstrated high recall, this did not translate into accurate processing.

-A significant limitation was observed with GoNoGo, which relies on few-shot learning, as it occasionally generated code for out of scope queries.
-This behavior likely stems from the task-relevant examples in its prompt, which inadvertently bias the model toward attempting code generation even for out of scope queries.
-In summary, our approach demonstrates a strong ability to filter out of scope queries while maintaining a low error rate when processing in-scope queries.